nolliechyTW/Readability/README.md

 $ ./readability
 Text: Congratulations!
 Today is your day.
 You're off to Great Places!
 You're off and away!
 Grade 3

+Design  and implement a program, readability, that computes the Coleman-Liau index of text.

+1. Implement your program in a file called readability.c in a directory called readability.
+2. Your program must prompt the user for a string of text using get_string.
+3. Your program should count the number of letters, words, and sentences in the text.
+You may assume that a letter is any lowercase character from a to z or any uppercase character from A to Z, any sequence of characters separated by spaces should count as a word, and that any occurrence of a period, exclamation point, or question mark indicates the end of a sentence.
+4. Your program should print as output "Grade X" where X is the grade level computed by the Coleman-Liau formula, rounded to the nearest integer.
+5. If the resulting index number is 16 or higher (equivalent to or greater than a senior undergraduate reading level), your program should output "Grade 16+" instead of giving the exact index number.
+If the index number is less than 1, your program should output "Before Grade 1".
 "